What is ivermectin?

 |Cutaneous larva migrans||Single dose of 200mcg/kg|

-Side effects are rare and usually minor.
+Side effects of oral ivermectin are rare and usually minor.
 These include:

 - Transient tachycardia (fast heart rate)